— Free UK Property Tool —

 Arrangement Fee = Loan × Arrangement % (typically 1–2%)

 Bridging interest compounds monthly.
 The calculator uses simple interest for transparency.
 Total bridging cost includes arrangement fee plus monthly interest for the full hold period.
+The SDLT surcharge is paid at purchase on top of bridging costs.
+Stamp Duty (SDLT) explained

 Net Profit